-EVA or Ethylene-vinyl acetate is a rubber-like foam which is used in cushioning.
-If you like trekking like me, you might not know that some of your walking shoes might already include the supportive foam.
+EVA or Ethylene-vinyl acetate is a rubber-like foam that is used for cushioning in minimalist footwear.
+If you like trekking like me, you might not know that some of your walking shoes might already include supportive foam.
 There are 3 main EVA variations with different degrees of support and most of them are seen on modern minimalist sandals.

 Mesh Materials and Velcro Straps

 Other materials seen on sandals include the omnipresent mesh.
 If you like walking in hot conditions as I do during the summer, the added ventilation might add breathability in the areas of the straps.
 Velcro straps are often used together with nylon mesh materials for added stretchiness.
 I vividly remember an old pair of sandals that were made with mesh straps and they were great for hugging the feet and following the natural contour of the fit a bit better to thick leather.

 Are Minimalist Sandals Suitable for Hiking?

 Minimalist sandals are great for hiking, but they don’t give the same support as hiking shoes.
 Sandals have a long history and the minimalist designs were as useful for comfort and breathability hundreds of years ago as they are today.
 As a fun fact, I remember reading about the oldest sandals on Earth as they were found in Oregon’s Fort Rock Cave.
 These sandals dating back thousands of years look exactly like modern minimalist sandals, with just a few straps made of dry willow leaves.

 Sandals have come far from their first historical discovery in Fort Rock Cave.
 Today, they can absorb shocks better with thinner and thinner soles and as a result, they can be suitable for running.
 Their variations are based on the actual surface you plan to run on.
 I would highly advise on getting sandals with thicker cushioning if you plan to run on trails or other uneven surfaces.

 Are Sandals Made with Arch Support?